itshivam242/account-management-service-dockercompose/README.md

 ````
 Check API endpoints below in this file to check application on postman.
 #### 5. Stop the Application
-Once the repository is cloned, use Docker Compose to start the service.
-This will pull the necessary Docker images and start the containers for the MySQL database and the Account Management Service.
 ```bash
 docker-compose down
 ```